 The post COVID-19 BPO is stronger and more resilient.
 As more firms are increasingly focusing on reducing the cost of conducting business, BPOs of today should equip themselves with the right technologies such as cloud computing and artificial intelligence (AI) and more for driving business efficiency.

-UPDATE: This business process outsourcing post was first published on 18 March 2019 and updated 26 May 2022.
+Editor's Note: This business process outsourcing post was first published on 18 March 2019 and updated 26 May 2022 and 15 August 2025.
+It also contains content written by Aman Jha.